chrisnager/crafted-css/README.md

 - Don't use IDs in CSS if at all possible.
 Stick to classes.
 - Do not be overly specific. (e.g. `.my-list > li` rather than `body .content .wrapper .my-list li`)
-- Instead of targetting an element like this: `body .header .box a.btn`, `.btn` is much better.
+- Instead of targetting an element based on it's parents like this: `body .header .box a.btn`, `.btn` is much better.
 - Avoid over-qualified selectors when possible. (e.g. Use `.btn` instead of `a.btn`)
 - Make your code as future-proof and easily editable for the next developer that will be working on it.
 - A note on shorthand, be explicit.
 If an element only needs `padding-bottom: 0;`, do not use the shorthand property `padding: 0`.
 It may come back to bite you later on when you need to overwrite CSS that shouldn't have been there in the first place.